brendanlarson98/particle_motion/README.md

         vel_f[1] = -(vel_i[1] - acc[1]*time)
         pos_f[1] = pos_i[1] + vel_f[1]*time

-### we create a shift function for a teleporter, this moves the particle left or right (whether p or m is positive or negative) by the amount of x or y
+### The nuts and bolts of a teleporter for our particle.
+In our wormhole box, we run a random number generator, and the number returned triggers the particle to be shifted somewhere else in the 'universe.'
+We create a shift function for the teleporter.
+The function moves the particle left or right (whether p or m is positive or negative) by the amount of x or y.
     def shift(x, y, p, m, pos_f):
         pos_f[0] += x * p
         pos_f[1] += y * m

-### The nuts and bolts of a teleporter for our particle.
-In our wormhole box, we run a random number generator, and the number returned triggers the particle to be shifted somewhere else in the 'universe'
     def teleporter(wormhole, pos_f):
         if wormhole.left <= pos_f[0] <= wormhole.right and wormhole.bot <= pos_f[1] <= wormhole.top:
             x = random_num_gen(4,2,9)